 - A section of YouTube is devoted entirely to learning.

 - TedEd videos span subjects from literature to quantum mechanics.

-- CrashCourse will teach you everything from world history to biology in short, 10- to 15- minute lessons.
+- CrashCourse will teach you everything from world history to biology in 10- to 15- minute lessons.
 A perk: The video creators are popular authors Hank and John Green, and they know how to keep an audience interested.

 - Khan Academy videos are also available on YouTube.

 If Neathawk had to use only one app on this list, she’d choose YouTube because of its wealth of information.
 She said she especially enjoys Hank Green’s anatomy and physiology lessons, which are animated with engaging illustrations that bring science to life.

 Neathawk uses some campus-specific apps to help her make the most of her USF experience.

 About: MyUSF is a launching pad for USF resources.